avine/formation-angular-base/doc/course/public/03_components.md

 ```

 - `$event` refers to the native browser DOM `InputEvent`
-- We achieve a *two-way data binding* using both property and event bindings
+- We achieve a *two-way data binding* using both property binding and Event listeners
   - the **class** property `name` and the **template** input `value` will always be in sync

 Notes :